Jaykishan97/Jaykishan97/README.md

 <br>

-- I'm a skilled computer science professional with a degree from the University of North Texas.
+- I'm a skilled computer science professional with a Master's degree from the University of North Texas.
 - 2 years of Java development experience.
 - Seeking a challenging role in technology with a passion for continuous learning and growth.
 - I’m currently open for a new job opportunity, this is **[my resume](https://github.com/Jaykishan97)**